SMB network scans by nbtscan and nbtstat script in Nmap

 nbtscan -v -s : 192.168.1.0/24

 Scans C-class network.
-Prints results in script-friendly format using colon as field separator
+Prints result in script-friendly format using a colon as field separator

 nbtscan -f iplist